High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

 7 Engage team members via feedback.

-The best way to engage team members and employees is to teach the whole organization how to give energizing feedback that is actionable and can help individuals grow.
+The best way to engage team members and employees is to teach the whole organization how to give energizing feedback that is actionable and helps individuals grow.
 This type of feedback is specific and positive.
-Toastmasters are great at giving feedback for speeches, but not always when it comes to committee work.
-There, sometimes everything is silent, without any feedback for months.
-Even worse, if things go wrong, it may cause members to stop communicating with one another.
-Why not make it a habit to install feedback for club committee work or meeting debriefings, for instance, every three months?
+Toastmasters are great at giving feedback for speeches, but not always for committee work.
+This often means that when things go wrong, members stop communicating with one another.
+It's easier to make a habit of installing feedback for club committee work or meeting debriefings on a regular basis.

 8 Regularly and positively challenge the status quo.

-Frequently ask, “Why are we doing this?”
-When I was at McKinsey & Company, it was required to positively “take apart” a colleague’s idea on a frequent basis and play the devil’s advocate for a proposal or plan.
+Leaders should frequently ask, “Why are we doing this?”
+When I was at the global management consulting firm McKinsey & Company, it was required to positively take apart a colleague’s idea on a frequent basis and play the devil’s advocate for a proposal or plan.
 It became part of the culture and was never perceived negatively.
 The same goes for all science debates.
-Nobel Prize-winning psychologist Daniel Kahneman argues that by installing formal roles that challenge organizational processes you not only relieve the stigma surrounding speaking up but also enable yourself and your team to avoid common organizational group-think pitfalls.
+Nobel Prize-winning psychologist Daniel Kahneman argues that by installing formal roles that challenge organizational processes, you not only relieve the stigma surrounding speaking up but also enable yourself and your team to avoid common organizational group-think pitfalls.

 9 Try out new things and innovate.